 TMS Training & Clinical Research Workshops

-The BSSC offers a 10-session certification program in transcranial magnetic stimulation.
+The BSRC offers a 10-session certification program in transcranial magnetic stimulation.
 This program includes instruction on motor threshold procedures and the use of all related equipment as well as a seizure training to learn how to react to any adverse event.
 Over the course of these sessions, participants learn to successfully identify the hotspot over the motor cortex which elicits a response in the First Dorsal Interosseous (FDI) muscle and define the motor threshold relative to this spot.
 This training includes the use of TMS stimulators and coils, Brainsight neuronavigation systems, EMG recording systems and the robotic arm.
 Upon completion of this training program individuals are awarded a certificate allowing for unsupervised access and use of the BSRC facilities and equipment.

 Through close collaboration with the Brain Imaging and Analysis Center (BIAC) researchers can efficiently use information from their neuroimaging protocols (fMRI, MRI and DTI) towards the implementation of advanced TMS and tDCS targeting.
 In addition to facilitating brain stimulation research studies, BSRC participates in the quarterly TMS CME Fellowship offered through the Department of Psychiatry & Behavioral Sciences.

-- Simon Davis, PhD, Co-Director
+- Simon Davis, PhD, Co-Director (visit lab website)

-- Andrada Neacsiu, PhD, Co-Director
+- Andrada Neacsiu, PhD, Co-Director (visit lab website)

-- Angel Peterchev, PhD, Technical Advisor
+- Angel Peterchev, PhD, Technical Advisor (visit lab website)

-- Jessica Choi – Lead Coordinator
+- Jessica Choi, Lead Coordinator

 Researchers can apply to use the center and talk about collaborations for funding proposals by contacting Andrada Neacsiu, PhD, at firstname.lastname@example.org.